dev-afk-now/littleFriends-v1/README.md

 # littleFriends-v1

-This app maintain Firestore Cloud Databse backend side.
+This app maintain Firestore Cloud Databse backend side with Repository pattern.
 I use this to store a list of documents, which I have named in my code as "Place" //Place.swift// For understanding this code you must have a sense with: basic Firebase work experience, MVVM architecture, MapKit, Combine frameworks, SwiftUI elements.
 Includes Rest api for fetching country dial codes.// declared in MainViewModel.swift//